theodore-s-beers/collation-for-dummies/index.md

 pieces of code I've ever seen.
 It's a famous UTF-8 decoder written in C by Björn Höhrmann, subsequently improved by Rich Felker (creator/maintainer of musl).

-This decoder is based on a deterministic finite automaton, i.e. a state machine, wherein each byte of UTF-8 that is encountered causes a certain state transition.
+This decoder is based on a deterministic finite automaton, i.e., a state machine, wherein each byte of UTF-8 that is encountered causes a certain state transition.
 There is a "home state," or an "accept state," which is reached each time that a full code point has been processed.
 This can happen, of course, after anything from one to four bytes.